HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 - Cost constraint: There is are no predicted project costs for this project.
 This means that whatever we do in this assignment must stay budgetless.
 - Knowledge contraint: There is also a knowledge due to the fact that we are only in our third year of university.
 This means that we have limited experience in both working in a group / team environment, as well as having limited experience in professional coding.
 - Technical constraint: While our project is solely software based, we have a lack of access to professional and industry standard machinery and software.
 We only have access to our personal laptops and electronics and free, open-source software.
+- Agile constraint: Our project must be carried out in an agile software development method (or some form of agile such the Kanban method).
+This means that we must maintain good Agile hygiene and carry out frequent stand-ups, sprints, retrospectives as well as the other aspects of Agile.

+Constraints imposed by external standards:
 - COVID-19 contraint: Due to the recent events of COVD-19, our team is also social distancing.
 This means that we are also contrained by our inability to carry out in-person grou meetings and stand ups, as well as groip work.